anup557/ciphers/aradi/README.md

 IACR Cryptol. ePrint Arch.
 2024: 1240 (2024).

 ## Aradi Test Vector
-The following text vector is given in Figure 3.4 in [1].
+The following text vector is given in Figure 3.4 of [1].

 - **Message:** 00000000 00000000 00000000 00000000
 - **Key:** 03020100 07060504 0b0a0908 0f0e0d0c 13121110 17161514 1b1a1918 1f1e1d1c